“Airlines, treat your customers as human beings and not as cattle.”

 Rather than improving what matters most to customers – comfort – airlines have resorted to frequent flyer programs.
 These are just disguises for loyalty programs to maintain a customer base.

 All one needs to do is listen to the disgruntled travelers in line.
 They groan at the cattle calls that portend to be gates.

 Most travelers see the frequent flyer program as a quickly tarnishing chain that holds them prisoner.
 They do not view them as a benefit.

-To many frequent travelers, frequent flyer programs are not a sign of loyalty, but as a forced and unpleasant choice.
+For many frequent travelers, frequent flyer programs are not a sign of loyalty.
+But as a forced and unpleasant choice.